pghvlaans/sbotools/README.md

   * Fixed a typo in the sbocheck bash completion
     * Thanks to fsLeg.
   * Readme.pm: Parse SlackBuilds for useradd and groupadd commands first
+  * Readme.pm: Ask about options before asking about users and groups

 #### 4.1.2 - 2025-11-21
   * sbocheck: Perl test properly checks perl-involved shared objects